IATI/iati-unified-platform-docs/docs/index.rst

 IATI Unified Platform
 *********************

-The IATI Unified Platform is an integrated suite of tools for managing and analysing data reported to IATI.
+The IATI Unified Platform is the data platform operated by the IATI Secretariat.
+It provides tools for registering published IATI data and downloading IATI data in various forms.

 Accessing Data
 --------------